 Bladder of Steel: If your favorite team is one of those vying for the Vince Lombardi Trophy, AND you're interested in watching the commercials, your bathroom break opportunities will be limited.

 There's always Depends.

 If you're a fan of the halftime performer, you're pretty much doomed.

 This trope was spoofed in the Super Nintendo version of SimCity.
 One scenario in the game has you rebuild a city after a nuclear power plant has a meltdown.
 The cause of said meltdown?
 The championship football game had captivated 5 million citizens of the city, and they held it in so long that when halftime came, each and every last one of them flushed at the exact same time, forcing all the cooling water to drain from the tank of the reactor.

-This has been somewhat alleviated in recent years, as all the Super Bowl commercials are up on YouTube immediately following the game.
+This has been somewhat alleviated with the rise of broadband Internet, as all the Super Bowl commercials are up on YouTube immediately following the game.
 Sometimes even before the game.

 Butt Monkey: The Buffalo Bills in the early 1990s.
 They managed to reach four consecutive Super Bowls, only to lose them all.
 Even worse is that the first of their defeats was lost by a missed field goal, which is today the only thing Scott Norwood is remembered for.